 COMMON ADULT-ONSET GENETIC DISORDERS

 Adult-onset hereditary diseases follow multiple patterns of inheritance.
 Some are autosomal dominant conditions.
 These include many common cancer susceptibility syndromes such as hereditary breast and ovarian cancer (due to germline BRCA1 and BRCA2 mutations) and Lynch syndrome (caused by germline mutations in the mismatch repair genes MLH1, MSH2, MSH6, and PMS2).
 In both of these examples, inherited mutations are associated with a high penetrance (lifetime risk) of cancer, although penetrance is incomplete (risk is not 100%).
 In other conditions, although there is autosomal dominant transmission, penetrance is lower, thereby making the disorders more difficult to recognize.
 For example, germline mutations in CHEK2 increase the risk of breast cancer, but with a moderate lifetime risk in the range of 20–30%, as opposed to 50–70% for mutations in BRCA1 or BRCA2.
-Other adult-onset hereditary diseases are ...
+Other adult-onset ...